LeeAnnEditor/o365hq/blog/We’re excited to announce that Microsoft has acquired FSLogix.md

 +++

-To help extend virtualization capabilities and provide an even richer experience for Microsoft 365 customers, Microsoft are excited to announce the acquisition of FSLogix.
+To help extend virtualization capabilities and provide an even richer experience for Microsoft 365 customers, Microsoft is excited to announce the acquisition of FSLogix.

-In September 2018 Microsoft [announced](https://www.microsoft.com/microsoft-365/partners/news/article/announcing-windows-virtual-desktop)
+In September 2018, Microsoft [announced](https://www.microsoft.com/microsoft-365/partners/news/article/announcing-windows-virtual-desktop)
 Windows Virtual Desktop -- a Microsoft 365 service that empowers customers to run a modern desktop experience on Azure.
 Office 365